SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 • GANTRY CRANE - You could use an overhead gantry crane as used in a truck repair shop, or build your own gantry from scaffolding as Paul did (shown below).
 Either is very secure.

 Each of these options require a lot of preparation but if you don't have access to a crane or a pit then you have to be creative.
 I researched long and hard till I found a safe method to raise Panache on her EZ Loader trailer since she was already stored in the bush for the winter and moving was impossible due to deep snow around the boat.
-The steps below list the process I developed to raise the boat using the trailer to "rock" the boat up, one end at a time.
-The trailer had single axle back then.
+The steps below list the process I developed to raise the boat on the trailer to "rock" it up, one end at a time.
 After all, the trailer frame is strong and the bunk boards provide perfect support, so why not use them.
+The trailer had a single axle back then.
 Of course the method had to be foolproof, without fear of toppling Panache on her side and crushing me in the process.
 The ground was frozen at the time so little fear of a collapse.

 NOTE -